‘THE HOBBIT: THE BATTLE OF THE FIVE ARMIES’

 There’s also a five-minute tribute called ‘Andrew Lesnie Remembered’.
 Andrew Lesnie was the cinematographer of ‘The Hobbit’ and ‘The Lord of the Rings’ films and has now sadly passed away.
 The fifth disc ends with Credits.

 The original 1-disc DVD of ‘The Battle of the Five Armies’ doesn’t have any special features which is annoying for those who want the original theatrical version of the movie.
 The Blu-ray version of the original theatrical version has special features which is annoying for those who don’t have Blu-ray.

 The Blu-ray of the original version of ‘The Battle of the Five Armies’ has promotional special features including featurettes and trailers.
-They include the ‘New Zealand: Home of Middle-Earth – Part 3’ featurette that is also be found on Disc 1 of this extended edition of ‘The Battle of the Five Armies’.
+These include the ‘New Zealand: Home of Middle-Earth – Part 3’ featurette that is also be found on Disc 1 of this Extended Edition of ‘The Battle of the Five Armies’.

-There’s also ‘Recruting the Five Armies’; ‘A Six-Part Saga’; ‘A Seventeen Year Journey’; a Behind-the-Scenes Featurette on ‘The Last Goodbye’; a music video of ‘The Last Goodbye’ trailers and a trailer for the extended edition of ‘The Hobbit: The Desolation of Smaug’ which is very unusual indeed.
+There’s also ‘Recruting the Five Armies’; ‘A Six-Part Saga’; ‘A Seventeen Year Journey’; a behind-the-scenes featurette on ‘The Last Goodbye’; a music video of ‘The Last Goodbye’; trailers and a trailer for the Extended Edition of ‘The Hobbit: The Desolation of Smaug’, which is pretty unusual indeed.

 ‘The Hobbit: The Battle of the Five Armies’ rating – 8/10